gradle/maven-build-scan-quickstart/README.md

 Alternatively, enable one of your own Maven builds to produce Build Scans by following the [step-by-step instructions][scans.gradle.com].

+## Using Test Distribution

+Test Distribution is enabled, but a [Gradle Enterprise server needs to be configured][getting_set_up] in order to use Test Distribution agents.

 ## Learn more

 Read the [Gradle Enterprise Maven Extension User Manual][manual] to learn more about the Build Scan™ service of Gradle Enterprise, build caching and the Gradle Enterprise Maven Extension.